gitobsidiantutorial/obsidian-tabs/README.md

 - Automatic hiding of the tab bar when only one pane is open

+- Fully compatible with the maximise pane plugin

 - Smaller tab styling relative to main pane (optional)

 - Maximum width left aligned tabs (optional)